Actifio/restapisamples/AGMAPI.md

 ## Managing Mounts

-### Fetching details about moujnts
+### Fetching details about mounts

 If we want to get the details of our mounts we can use a command like this:
 ```
 curl -sS -X GET -H "Content-type: application/json" -H "Authorization: Actifio $agmsessionid" -k "https://$agmip/actifio/backup?filter=jobclass:==mount" | jq -cr '.items[] | [.id, .backupname,  .appname]'
 ```

 This tells us the backup ID being used by AGM.
-Note that this is a different ID than the VDP appliance was using, but the backup name is the same:
+Note that this is a different ID than the VDP appliance will be using, but the backup name will be the same:
 ```
 $ curl -sS -X GET -H "Content-type: application/json" -H "Authorization: Actifio $agmsessionid" -k "https://$agmip/actifio/backup?filter=jobclass:==mount" | jq -cr '.items[] | [.id, .backupname,  .appname]'
 ["85082","Image_0110695","mysqld_3306"]